Skip to main content

 • replayability

-• “Uboat is a game that takes you back to the good old days of awesome sandbox single-player games with rich campaigns and offers replayability without the feeling of repeating the same thing over and over.
-Despite being a captain of a submarine that fires a torpedo repeatedly, every situation is different.”
+• “Uboat is a game that takes you back to the good old days of awesome sandbox single-player games with rich campaigns and offers replayability without the feeling of repeating the same thing.
+Despite being a captain of a submarine that fires a torpedo all over again, every situation is different.”

 • “The game is extremely long, has a lot of replayability, and is easily worth the money.”